Biden faces fresh challenges after infrastructure victory

 Democrats felt at the time that the party didn’t do enough to remind Americans how they had improved their lives, and ultimately allowed Republicans to frame the election conversation around government overreach.
 The next year, Democrats faced massive losses in the midterm elections, losing control of the House and a handful of seats in the Senate.

-Biden, for his part, insisted Saturday that Americans could start to see the effects of the infrastructure bill in as little as two to three months.
-Transportation Secretary Pete Buttigieg made the rounds promising that some projects are just waiting for funding, but others, like investments in new electric vehicle chargers and efforts to reconnect communities divided by highways, will take longer.
-In contrast to the 2009 stimulus, Buttigieg told NPR, Biden’s infrastructure bill is “about both the short-term and the long-term.”
+Biden, for his part, says Americans could start to see the effects of the infrastructure bill in as little as two to three months.
+Transportation Secretary Pete Buttigieg said Monday that once Biden signs the measure into law, his department will start doling out the first of about $660 billion in federal money, with some projects just waiting for funding, but others, like investments in new electric vehicle chargers, promoting safer streets for bicyclists and pedestrians and efforts to reconnect communities divided by highways, taking longer.
+In contrast to the 2009 stimulus, Buttigieg said, Biden’s infrastructure bill is “short term, but it’s long term.”

-“There will be work immediately, and for years to come,” he said.
+"This is about many many years ahead, starting now," he said.
+“This is how we do right by the next generation.”

 While he’s selling the infrastructure bill as evidence that Democrats can deliver, Biden still will have to contend with ongoing dickering on the other big item on his agenda — the social spending bill.